postwork-io/deadline_docker/README.md

 ### Running the Stack
 Install docker and docker compose
 Rename `example.env` to `.env` and update any of the password fields with secure passwords.
-Navigate to an  the repo folder and run `docker-compose up` and it will download and build and start running.
+Navigate to an  the repo folder and run `COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker-compose build` to build the containers and then run `docker-compose up` to start running.

 ### Connecting clients